aravind49/TwitterAPIApplication/README.md

 to classes.
 Included all the generated classes in TwitterAPIResponse.cs model.

 To avoid confusion, Below mentioning the files I have added or modified.
-	1) Test Project
+	1) Tests Project
-	2) Model Project --Added all the models used in this project
+	2) Models Project
-	3) TwitterAPIApplication
+	3) TwitterAPIApplication Project
 		a.
 Content\TwitterAPI.css
 		b.
 Controllers\HomeController.cs
 		c.
 ProxyLayer\TwitterAPIProxy.cs